Chatter mark

 In glacial geology, a chatter mark is a wedge-shaped mark (usually of a series of such marks) left by chipping of a bedrock surface by rock fragments carried in the base of a glacier (glacial plucking).
 Marks tend to be crescent-shaped and oriented at right angles to the direction of ice movement.

-There are three different types of chatter marks.
-The crescentic gouge is an upstream concave that is made by the removal of a piece of rock.
-The crescentic fracture is a downstream concave that is also made by the removal of rock.
-The lunate fracture is also a downstream concave made without the removal of rock.
+There are three main types of chatter marks.
+A crescentic gouge is an upstream-facing concave mark created when a piece of rock is removed.
+A crescentic fracture is a downstream-facing concave mark that also results from rock removal.
+In contrast, a lunate fracture is likewise downstream-facing but forms without the removal of rock material.